FOREX-Dollar on the defensive as Fed's dovish message hits home

 Both the Aussie and kiwi scaled nine-month peaks of $0.7709 and $0.6965 respectively.
 The Canadian dollar climbed to C$1.2913 per USD, a high not seen since October.

 In the short term, traders expect the market to consolidate as U.S. nonfarm payrolls and a survey on China’s manufacturing activity on Friday loomed large.
-(Editing by Simon Cameron-Moore)
+(Editing by Richard Pullin)